Here I describe our visit to Mauna Kea, the tallest peak in Hawaii.

 Mean while, Mathew's phone display the rate of ascend.

-At this height you can clearly feel the effect of high altitude, that we have only read about.
+At this height you can clearly feel the effect of high altitude, of which we have only read about.

 Irrespective of the huge investment and the wait period for scientists to use the research facility , this place allows visitors to take a free look through the telescope, Monday through Friday, during the day time.

-I feet unlucky to have arrived on a Saturday and thereby missing the golden opportunity to look through one of the most powerful telescope on earth.
+I felt unlucky to have arrived on a Saturday and thereby missing the golden opportunity to look through one of the most powerful telescope on earth.

 When I say it aloud, shivering in the bitter cold of the blasting wind, my companion disagrees.